RibbonCommunications/sbc_aws_cloudformation/supported/highavailability/existing-stack/byol/README.md

 <td>System configuration</td>
 <td><strong>InstanceType</strong></td>
 <td><p>Type of instance that is created from stack.</p>
-<p>Note: Sonus recommends m5.xlarge or higher instance type if this instance type is available in your zone.
+<p>Note: Ribbon recommends m5.xlarge or higher instance type if this instance type is available in your zone.
 Use c5.2xlarge instance type or higher to handle more calls with transcoding.</p></td>
 <td><strong>  X  </strong></td>
 <td>  </td>
 <td>  </td>